Simulating Charged Defects in Silicon Dangling Bond Logic Systems to Evaluate Logic Robustness: Model Verification

-To verify the correctness of the implemented formulation, we recreate Huff et al.'s experiments from \cite{huff2019electrostatic} in simulation for the T1 arsenic defect, the T2 silicon vacancy defect, and an SiDB defect with parameters listed in \tabref{table:defect-params}.
-We can then compare the local band bending effects (see Eq.~\eqref{eq:v-local}) of the probe-SiDB between simulation and experimental fittings.
+To verify the correctness of the implemented formulation, we implement the model in SiQAD's SimAnneal simulator \cite{ng2020siqad} and recreate Huff \etal{}'s experiments from \cite{huff2019electrostatic} in simulation for the T1 arsenic defect, the T2 silicon vacancy defect, and an SiDB defect with parameters listed in \tabref{tab:defect-params}.
+We can then compare the local band bending effects (see \eref{eq:v-local}) of the probe-SiDB between simulation and experimental fittings.
 In simulation, the probe-SiDB is always configured as an SiDB object.
 In other words, in the simulator's point of view a probe-SiDB is no different from any other SiDB.
-The T1 arsenic and T2 vacancy defects are configured as fixed charges with the corresponding physical parameters.
-Note that although the expected charge state of the SiDB defect is $-1$ from the experimentally tested distances, at closer distances it may be possible to observe the SiDB defect in neutral (similar to SiDB pairs in \cite{huff2018binary}) or positive (similar to SiDB chains in \cite{croshaw2021ionic}) states.
-In the simulation results presented in \figref{fig:defect-coulomb-fit}, SimAnneal returns the same results whether the SiDB defect is entered as a fixed charge object or an SiDB across the tested distances.
-The root mean square percentage error for the T1, T2, and SiDB defects are 3\%, 17\%, and 4\% respectively from Huff et al.'s experimental results.
-The matching results between simulation and experimental fitting confirm that SimAnneal's charge population model, hopping strategies, and metastability conditions are compatible in the presence of charge defects.
+The T1 arsenic and T2 vacancy defects are configured as fixed-charges with the corresponding physical parameters.
+Note that although the expected charge state of the SiDB defect is $-1$ from the experimentally tested distances, at closer distances it may be possible to observe the SiDB defect in neutral (similar to SiDB-pairs in \cite{huff2018binary}) or positive (similar to SiDB chains in \cite{croshaw2021ionic}) states.
+In the simulation results presented in \figref{fig:defect-coulomb-fit}, SimAnneal returns the same results whether the SiDB defect is entered as a fixed-charge object or an SiDB object across the tested distances.
+The root mean square percentage error for the T1, T2, and SiDB defects are 3\%, 17\%, and 4\% respectively from Huff \etal{}'s experimental results.
+The matching results between simulation and experimental fitting confirm the simulator's accuracy in reproducing the effects from charged defects.